A Gateway To The City

-Hailed as "The Front Door of Dallas," Dealey Plaza served as the major gateway to the city from the west and, equally important, as a symbol of civic pride.
-In November 1963, the focus changed when President Kennedy was assassinated in the heart of the plaza.
+Hailed as “The Front Door of Dallas,” Dealey Plaza served as the major gateway to the city from the west and, equally important, as a symbol of civic pride.
+In November 1963, that focus changed when President Kennedy was assassinated in the heart of the plaza.
 Instantly, the cradle of Dallas history became known as an internationally recognized murder site.

 Grief-stricken citizens began to bring flowers and mementos to Dealey Plaza within hours of the assassination.
 These were the first acts in the transformation of the area into an unofficial memorial site to honor the slain president.